nilavanan-ver-4/nilavanan-ver-4/README.md

 # Hi, I'm Nilavanan S A! 👋

-A passionate Database Developer and Full Stack Developer with a strong focus on web technologies and database optimization.
+A passionate Cloud and DevOps Engineer with 1.2 years of experience as a Backend Developer and Business Analyst.
+Skilled in cloud-native application deployment, CI/CD pipelines, Docker, Kubernetes, and Google Cloud.
+Strong backend expertise in Python, Django, and PostgreSQL, with hands-on experience in monitoring and observability using Grafana and Prometheus.
+Passionate about combining backend development and DevOps to deliver secure and automated solutions.

 ## 🚀 About Me